kdflint/alliance-ship/README.md

 This project, Alliance, is our internal task management app.
 All of our public facing social justice project work is managed with this app.

+#### Why Does This App Exist?

-GitHub provides lots of essential things that are needed in order to collaborate productively in an open-source, decentralized way: self managed user accounts, teams, messaging, task management, and even simple burndown charting.
+GitHub is great.
+We have found that GitHub provides lots of essential things that are needed in order to collaborate productively in an open-source, decentralized way: self managed user accounts, teams, messaging, task management, and even simple burndown charting.
 This ubiquitous, free, and public infrastructure is perfect for our volunteer nonprofit work.

 There is one component that Northbridge Technology Alliance needs in order to make GitHub hit the sweet spot of our [agile development methodology](https://github.com/Northbridge/playbook/wiki/1.How-We-Do), and that is backlog management.